 What is a Recurring Deposit Due?

-In a Recurring Deposit scheme, the customer will have to deposit fixed amounts every month into the account over a predefined period of time.
+In an RD scheme, a customer will have to deposit fixed amounts every month into the account over a predefined period of time.
 The amount that has to be deposited every month is known as due.

 What Happens If You Miss the Recurring Deposit Due for a Particular Month?

-- If by chance, you forget to pay the Recurring Deposit due for a month, you bank might charge a penalty.
-Read the terms and conditions for your RD scheme carefully to know the penalty for non-payment of monthly due.
+- If, due to various reasons, the Recurring Deposit due for a month is not credited or paid, your bank may charge a penalty.
+However, this varies from one bank to another and it is advised to read the terms and conditions for the RD scheme to know the penalty for non-payment of monthly due.

-- If the customer does not pay the deposit amount for consecutive months, his RD account will be permanently deactivated or closed until he pays the outstanding amount.
+- If the account holder does not pay the deposit amount for consecutive months, his RD account will be permanently deactivated or closed until he pays the outstanding amount.
 This time period varies from 3 months to 5 months depending on the bank.

 - However, if your Recurring Deposit scheme is flexible, you can choose not to pay the deposit amount for a month and you will not be charged any penalty.